Do you know how to say the various months in Korean? It’s really important when learning Korean!

 You’ll find these words in Korean dates.

 For the next part of this lesson, let’s go over how to write full dates.
 That will allow you to add in the days and years as well.
-You can write it using this format:
+Here is the Korean date format:

 YYYY(nyeon) MM(wol) DD(il)

-Let’s use one of the BTS members’ age for an example.
+Let’s use one of the BTS members’ age as an example.
 Jungkook’s birthday is on September 1st.
 He was born on September 1, 1997.
 We can write it as:

 Fun fact: Do you know how old Jungkook from BTS is in Korean age?
 Here’s how to find out.